Comparison: PRK vs. LASIK

 LASIK – a shield is worn over the eye the first 24 hours, and then nightly for 10 nights to prevent inadvertent rubbing of the eye.
 Eyedrops are begun the morning after surgery and are used for 4 days.

-Surface PRK/LASEK/EPI-LASIK – a therapeutic soft bandage contact lens is placed in the eye at the time of surgery and is worn for approximately six days to reduce discomfort.
+PRK – a therapeutic soft bandage contact lens is placed in the eye at the time of surgery and is worn for approximately six days to reduce discomfort.
 Anti-inflammatory, antibiotic and cortisone eyedrops are used twice a day while the lens is on.
 After contact lens removal, the topical cortisone is used four times a day for one month, then tapered over the next one to three months.
 Artificial tears are used frequently.

-LASEK and LASIK Side Effects
+PRK and LASIK Side Effects

 Both procedures have a low rate of side effects.
 These include mild irritation, glare or halos (more prominent at night), ghost images, and undercorrection or overcorrection or induction of astigmatism.
-Both LASIK and surface procedures can produce a slight decrease in the quality of night vision (decreased contrast sensitivity).
+Both LASIK and PRK can produce a slight decrease in the quality of night vision (decreased contrast sensitivity).
 These side effects have been minimized with software and hardware upgrades to the lasers that we employ including larger treatment zones, eye tracking, wavefront and iris registration.

 Irregular astigmatism (i.e., a “wavy” corneal surface) due to decentration of the laser optical zone or uneven healing is uncommon with both procedures (less than 1%).

-Unlike LASIK, many PRK/LASEK patients require topical cortisone for 1 to 4 months to reduce scarring and prevent regression.
+Unlike LASIK, many PRK patients require topical cortisone for 1 to 4 months to reduce scarring and prevent regression.
 A small percentage of patients have a genetic tendency to develop high pressure in the eye when given cortisone topically for this long.
 When the cortisone drops are discontinued, the elevated pressure in the eye generally returns to normal.
 Rarely does the pressure remain elevated and require treatment.
 LASIK patients use cortisone drops for a few days and cannot develop cortisone-induced glaucoma.
 Cortisone can also cause cataracts, but fortunately they are rarely seen with four months or less of topical therapy.
 The rare patient may develop an early cataract requiring cessation of cortisone, at which time the cataract usually stops growing.
 LASIK patients use cortisone drops for only a few days and cannot develop cortisone-induced cataracts.

-Complications specific to LASIK
+Complications Specific to LASIK

 Occasionally, adequate ring suction cannot be maintained and LASIK cannot be performed.

-Other uncommon flap problems include material under the flap (which usually causes no problem), infection (very rare), or epithelial ingrowth beneath the flap (requiring repositioning and cleaning the flap).
+Other uncommon flap problems include material under the flap (which usually causes no problem), infection (very rare), or epithelial ingrowth beneath the flap (requiring repositioning and cleaning under the flap).

 Folds (like the striations seen just before tearing a piece of cellophane off of a roll) occur in about 5% of LASIK flaps in people with high amounts of myopia (6.00 diopters of more), and occasionally lower myopes who require large zones of treatment.
 Most of the time the folds do not cause symptoms, but occasionally they can result in distorted vision, decreased vision, decrease in contrast appreciation and/or can increase glare and halos at night.
 If patients have symptoms from microfolds, the flaps must be lifted and an attempt to “iron-out” the folds undertaken.
 However, in some cases, the folds cannot be “ironed out” and patients may have persistent symptoms.

-Blindness is an exceedingly rare complication of LASIK or LASEK/PRK and can be caused by severe infection or a retinal, optic nerve or blood vessel problem occurring in the back of the eye during or after surgery.
+Blindness is an exceedingly rare complication of LASIK or PRK and can be caused by severe infection or a retinal, optic nerve or blood vessel problem occurring in the back of the eye during or after surgery.

 Fortunately, refractive surgery procedures are safe and effective and complications are rare.
 However, like any operation, problems can occur and patients must always weigh the risk and the benefits before undergoing surgery.